Looking for the best website monetization strategies for your self-hosted WordPress blog?

 This strategy is also traffic dependent.
 So if you don’t yet have a lot of visitors coming to your site, you probably won’t make all that much.

-As usual, you want to make sure you’re offering surveys or polls that are relevant to your audience.
+As usual, make sure you’re offering surveys or polls that are relevant to your audience.
 An audience of dog lovers will want nothing to do with a survey about nail polish.

 39. Software as a Service (SAAS)

 Alright, you’re going to think it’s crazy to have this on a list of website monetization strategies.

 In fact… sometimes being crazy and taking risks can result in massive success.

 A software service is one of the few things that you can scale to an obscene amount of revenue in a short amount of time.
 And the best part is…